georgetor2020/aws-parameter-store/lab3/README.md

    # Get the password from parameter store
    param = parameterRoot + "/Password"
    password = ps.get_parameter(Name=param)['Parameter']['Value']
+except:
+  ...

 ```

-Notice that we are getting some details from the Environment, including where in the parameter store to find our information, and whether this is Prod or Dev.
+Notice that we are getting some details from the O/S environment, including where in the parameter store to find our information, and whether this is Prod or Dev.
 We then use this information to retrieve the sensitive information from Parameter Store.

 In this lab, we will set the environment variables, so that lambda can find the parameters.
 We will then verify that the Lambda function can access the database with these credentials.